jpyzio/prgsetup-ubuntu2004/README.md

 # WORK IN PROGRESS

 # WIP!!!
 Ubuntu 20.04 LTS for programmers WIP!!!
-Ubuntu script provides a ready environment for programmers.
+Ubuntu script provides a ready environment for programmers, but not only.

 ### Prerequisites
 ```bash